 Fintan Farrell responded:

 Of the 10 projects, only the one under the FEAD programme had a substantial chance to get involvement from European members.
 He added that when there are possibilities to involve networks, it is done.

+FEANTSA responded that it was simply not true.
+The study on health of excluded groups in urban areas is perfect example where EOs could have had important role (several work specifically on health) but we were not informed.
+It is up to EOs to judge whether or not they could potentially be involved.
+FEANTSA also suggested a brainstorming about the role of EOs and other members in important call that we know will be launched soon – EMIN 2 being prime example.

 4. Finances

-The Director reported a considerable shortfall of 111 000 EURO for 2015 on account of the budget cuts and the unexpected cancellation of funding for joint actions.
-However, she also explained that part of the problem was also related to travel and accommodation expenses related to the Strategic Congress.
+The Director reported a considerable shortfall of 111 000 EURO for 2015 on account of the budget cuts and the unexpected cancellation of funding for joint actions However, she also explained that part of the problem was also related to travel and accommodation expenses related to the Strategic Congress.

 While savings had already been put in place after the first cuts in 2014 with three staff having been made redundant, it had not been possible to make the necessary cuts to arrive at a balanced budget.
 This was in particular true as the expected income from a second phase of Joint Actions and EMIN did not materialize in 2015.

+FEANTSA commented that they had not been aware that EAPN voted a deficit budget for 2015 at ExCo/GA 2014 and added that they raised the issue of shortage on salaries at first ExCo of 2015 but that office/President said that there was no reason to worry and that ExCo in Bilbao would provide ample time to react if necessary

-Some of the deficit, she said, could be offset by assets that EAPN has accumulated over the years; in particular a cash reserve which amounted to about 55,000 EUROs.
+Some of the deficit, the director continued, could be offset by assets that EAPN has accumulated over the years; in particular a cash reserve which amounted to about 55,000 EUROs.
 In addition, EAPN also managed to accumulate a considerable “social” reserve destined to protect staff in case of dismissal.
 That reserve has over the years functioned to also help with cash flow problems.

+FEANTSA asked about the 90.000€ debt (carried over from previous years) in the balance sheet and was promised an explanation.
 Furthermore, there is an expected 20,000 EUROs left over from the EMIN project, which will help to reduce the deficit.
 (Please see the more detailed note that the EXCO asked the Director and accountant to put together to explain the balance sheet; expenses and assets in a clear and concise fashion- attached to these minutes).

 Questions of clarifications were posed by FEANTSA, EAPN France and Luxemburg regarding the extent of the shortfall and the nature of assets as well as their purpose.
 Reference was made to apparent inconsistencies with the accounts presented and the balance sheet.
 Clarification was also sought about the relationship between the shortfall for 2015 and the draft budget which was presented for 2016.